Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 ## About

 This Unity asset integrates Bayesian Optimization (based on [botorch.org](https://botorch.org/)) into your projects, enabling the optimization of design parameters to maximize or minimize objective values.
-It utilizes a [Human-in-the-Loop](#human-in-the-loop-process) approach, iteratively querying user feedback on designs to refine parameter values.
+It utilizes a [Human-in-the-Loop](#human-in-the-loop-process) approach, iteratively refining parameters based on user feedback.

 #### Key Features
-- Set optimization hyperparameters directly in Unity.
+- Configure optimization hyperparameters directly in Unity.
 - Automatic communication between Unity and the Python process running the BoTorch-based implementation.
-- The [QuestionnaireToolkit](https://assetstore.unity.com/packages/tools/gui/questionnairetoolkit-157330) for user feedback
+- Integration of the [QuestionnaireToolkit](https://assetstore.unity.com/packages/tools/gui/questionnairetoolkit-157330) for user feedback

-#### Usage
+#### Example Use Case

-Example use case:
-- Measuring the usability and trustworthiness of a design using the System Usability Scale (SUS) and using this data for optimization.
+Measuring the usability and trustworthiness of a design using the System Usability Scale (SUS) and using this data for optimization.

 ## Process

 #### Optimization Problem

-In Multi-Objective Bayesian Optimization, the goal is to find the optimal configuration of parameters (int this example the design parameters: color, transparency & visibility).
-This optimal configuration maximizes the objective function values (consisting of objectives, in this example: usability & trust) while respecting the constraints of the design space ($`X`$), which contains all possible sets of parameters.
+In Multi-Objective Bayesian Optimization (MOBO), the goal is to find the optimal configuration of parameters (e.g., design parameters like color, transparency, and visibility).
+This optimal configuration maximizes the objective function values (e.g., objectives like usability & trust) while respecting the constraints of the design space ($`X`$), which contains all possible sets of parameters.
 This involves exploring a feasible design space to identify the best trade-offs among multiple objectives.

-The optimization problem can be represented as:
+The optimization problem is represented as:

 $$
 x^* = \arg\max_{x \in X} f(x),